Quantum simulation of strong charge-parity violation and Peccei-Quinn mechanism: Results

-\inlinesection{Lagrangian to Hamiltonian} To express the QCD Lagrangian in a form suitable for canonical quantization, we rewrite the gluon field-strength tensor \( G_{\mu\nu}^a \) in terms of its temporal and spatial components.
-In analogy to electromagnetism, we define the chromoelectric and chromomagnetic fields as
+To express the QCD Lagrangian in a form suitable for canonical quantization, we derive the gluon field-strength tensor \( G_{\mu\nu}^a \) in terms of its temporal and spatial components.
+Analogous to electromagnetism, we define the chromoelectric and chromomagnetic fields as

 where \(i,j,k\) denote spatial indices, and \(a = 1, \dots, 8\) labels the color components of the SU(3) gauge group.